 Nashville State Tech does not have residence halls.
 Therefore, it is recommended that the student begin efforts to obtain housing at an early date.
-Any student needing assistance in securing housing may contact the Student Services Information Center.
+Any student needing assistance in securing housing may receive information from the Student Development Office.

 Learning Center